KindOfGod/CSharp_Softwaredevelopment/course/CSharp_Beginner/exercise_solutions/chapter2/exercise1.md

         //convert the input to an integer
         var number = Convert.ToInt32(input);

-        var isEven = number % 2 == 0;
+        //check if the number is even using the modulo operator var isEven = number % 2 == 0;

+        //output the result
-        //check if the number is even or odd if (isEven)
+        if (isEven)
         {
             Console.WriteLine("The number is even.");